gregspurrier/lazing/README.md

 After implementing [`select_first`](http://blog.rujubu.com/articles/selecting-only-what-you-need)
 for a project I was working on, I searched for lazy enumeration support in Ruby.
-I came across this [blog post](http://www.michaelharrison.ws/weblog/?p=163) and it became the inspiration for Lazing.
+I came across this [blog post](http://www.michaelharrison.ws/weblog/?p=163) and it became the inspiration for the 1.9.x implementation of Lazing.

-I later discovered that my implementation of `selecting` is almost identical to the `infinite_select` example given in Programming Ruby: The Pragmatic Programmers' Guide by Dave Thomas.
+I later discovered that my 1.9.2 implementation of `selecting` is almost identical to the `infinite_select` example given in Programming Ruby: The Pragmatic Programmers' Guide by Dave Thomas.

+The implementation for Rubies other than MRI 1.9.x is heavily influenced by Scheme's streams as described in _The Structure and Interpretation of Computer Programs_ by Harold Abelson and Gerald Jay Sussman.

 ## License
 Lazing is Copyright (c) 2010 by Greg Spurrier and released under the terms of